As a BetterHelp and Talkspace affiliate, we may receive compensation if you purchase products or services through the links provided.

 ReGain specializes in online relationship counseling for couples

 Based out of California and launched in 2016, ReGain is a relatively new online counseling site.
-Unlike traditional online therapy platforms, ReGain has built up itself a stellar reputation by focusing specifically on online relationship counseling for couples.
+Unlike traditional online therapy platforms, ReGain has built up itself a stellar reputation by offering therapists specializing in online relationship counseling for couples (ie couples, pre-marriage and married).

 If you are a couple or even an individual seeking counseling for your relationship, you need not look any further.
 With ReGain, you are provided convenient and secure access to a licensed therapist at a very affordable cost (plans vary, pricing is discussed below).